datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

 *Availability* is the third basic property often discussed in the context of information security.
 This property is outside the scope of most TEEs.
-Usually, they can be controlled (shut down, restarted, …) by some higher-level concept.
-This could be the CPU itself, a hypervisor, or a kernel.
+Usually, they can be controlled (shut down, restarted, …) by some higher level abstraction.
+This could be the CPU itself, the hypervisor, or the kernel.
 This is to preserve the availability of the overall system, and not the TEE itself.
-When running in the cloud the availability is usually guaranteed by the cloud provider in terms of Service Level Agreements (SLAs) and is not cryptographically enforceable.
+When running in the cloud availability is usually guaranteed by the cloud provider in terms of Service Level Agreements (SLAs) and is not cryptographically enforceable.

 Confidentiality and Integrity by themselves would only be helpful in some cases.
 For example,